JiriSlof/KnowledgeBase/MS Exchange Server.md

     - Exchange Server Enterprise for larger organizations with high scalability requirements with a large number of users, or for high availability within clustered environments (limited to 1-100 database/s per server).
 - **Client Acess License (CAL)**
     - A Client Access Licenses (CALs) must be purchased for either users or devices.
-    - Exchange Server Standard CALs for users to access fundamental email and calendar information.
+    - Exchange Server Standard CALs - access fundamental email and calendar information.
-    - Exchange Server Enterprise CAL for Unified Messaging, integrated archiving functionality, and information protection capabilities.
+    - Exchange Server Enterprise CAL - Unified Messaging, integrated archiving functionality, and information protection capabilities.
-    - Exchange Server Enterprise CAL with Services with active SA includes the rights to Data Loss Prevention and Exchange Online Protection.
+    - Exchange Server Enterprise CAL with Services with active SA - includes the rights to Data Loss Prevention and Exchange Online Protection.

 > [!IMPORTANT]
 > - *Standard or Enterprise CALs can be used with either Standard or Enterprise Server editions*
 > - *Choose the Server license based on the required scalability and the CALs based on the required functionality.*

 > [!WARNING]
+> - *Exchange Server Enterprise CAL is the additive CAL.*
 > - *Exchange Server Enterprise CAL can be added only to user / device with assigned Exchange Server Standard CALs.*